TheSunsHoRyzen/Energy-Heatwave-Predictor/README.md

 ##  Future Improvements
 - Incorporate additional models such as Gradient Boosting and Neural Networks for comparison
-- Extend data sources to include weather forecasts and seasonal effects
+- Extend data sources to include a wider breadth of London temperature data
 - Allow for user adjustable heatwave temperature threshold

 ---